natedileas/Landsat-Buoy-Calibration/README.txt

             http://www.ndbc.noaa.gov/data/historical/stdmet/

 USAGE:
-    controller.py, in this directory.
+    ./buoy-calib, in this directory.
 Use the -h option for more information on flags and options that are available.

-    python controller.py [options] <Landsat_ID>
+    ./buoy-calib [options] <Landsat_ID>

     Examples:
-        python controller.py -i LC80130332013145LGN00 : Output an image with the location of the buoy and narr points drawn on it python controller.py -m LE70160382012268EDC00 : Use MERRA data instaed of NARR python controller.py -b 44009 LT50410372011048PAC01 : use a specific NOAA buoy
+        ./buoy-calib -i LC80130332013145LGN00 : Output an image with the location of the buoy and narr points drawn on it ./buoy-calib -m LE70160382012268EDC00 : Use MERRA data instaed of NARR ./buoy-calib -b 44009 LT50410372011048PAC01 : use a specific NOAA buoy ./buoy-calib -imvr LC80130332013145LGN00 : Output an image, verbose, reprocesss, with MERRA data

     The Landsat ID can be any valid ID from landsat 5 or 8 with a level 1 product available.